← Playbook hub

 • CSO charter (1 page)

 Nine times in ten the right answer is hub-and-spoke, and nine times in ten the client wants either a single empire or total autonomy.
-Draw the line where the model, taxonomy and governance sit at the centre and execution stays local — and put it in writing before anyone's reporting line is on the table, because that's when the conversation stops being about content.
+Draw the line where the model, taxonomy and governance sit at the centre and execution stays local.
+Put it in writing before anyone's reporting line is on the table, because that's when the conversation stops being about content.

 Three topologies for the Content Services Organization